Skip to main content

 Published · TruepixID Editorial

 Metadata explains what a file claims about itself.
-Proof establishes what actually happened.
+Receipt-backed Integrity Records establish stronger review context.
 The difference matters more than most people realize.

 Photo metadata — commonly referred to as EXIF data — includes information such as capture time, device model, camera settings, and sometimes location.
-It is often treated as authoritative.
+It is often useful, but it is not the whole record.

 In reality, metadata is descriptive, not protective.
-It records values, but it does not guarantee their integrity.
+It records values, but it does not guarantee record integrity.

 What metadata is designed to do

 EXIF metadata exists to help software organize and display images.
-It was not designed to survive adversarial review, disputes, or legal scrutiny.
+It was not designed to serve as a complete integrity record.

 Metadata fields are editable by design.
 They can be rewritten, removed, or regenerated without altering the visible image.

-In evidentiary contexts, the core question is not what the file says, but whether that information can be trusted.
+In review contexts, the core question is not what the file says, but whether that information can be supported by the rest of the record.

-Because metadata is neither immutable nor independently verifiable, reviewers are trained to treat it as informational, not authoritative.
+Because metadata is neither immutable nor independently tied to a receipt-backed record, reviewers are trained to treat it as informational, not authoritative.

 Common failure points